bestia-dev/GuitaraokeLeader/README.md

 ## The Download songs page

-After the installation there is only one video file available: `Welcome to GuitaraokeLeader`.
+After the installation there is only one video file available: `Welcome to Guitaraoke Leader`.
 Other songs videos can be downloaded from my web page when you click on `Download song`.
 There are also find similar videos on the internet.
 Download them and then just copy the `mp4` files into your Guitaraoke folder using the android file manager.

 ## Javascript ES2020